dotlang/language/doc/RFE.md

 lookupInt = lookup(_,_,int, fn(a:int,b:int->bool){a==b})
 ```
 will it be useful?

-? - Remove `type` keyword. any type name which is one capital letter is generic type.
-what about generic data types? these are functions that accept only type argument.
-but what if user sends other args like int? even literal ints? why limit? if they are functions we should be able to define/call them anyway we want.
-`ValueKeeper = fn(T: type -> type) { struct(data: T) }`
-`ValueKeeper = fn(T) { struct(data: T) }`
-no. removing type will make it difficult for generic types and then we will need to add other notations elsewhere.

 ? - One more thing we should consider is searchability of the language.
 If someone wants to grep or grok a large source code to find samples of X, this should be done easily.